PacktPublishing/Working-with-Microsoft-Forms-and-Customer-Voice/README.md

 In his free time, he likes to travel around the world having visited 79 countries, and plan to continue the travel as soon it becomes safe again from the pandemic.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801070171">https://packt.link/free-ebook/9781801070171 </a> </p>